antonpavlov/behavioral-cloning/README.md

 - learning_rate = 0.0001
 - batch_size = 256

-Training and validation performance of the model is depicted in a Figure below.
+An example of training and validation performance of the model is depicted in a Figure below.
 ![loss](https://github.com/antonpavlov/behavioral-cloning/blob/master/loss.png)